schneider128k/machine_learning_course/homework/hw2.md

 **Problem 1**

 Come up with handcrafted features for the MNIST digit classificiation problem and use them in a **linear** model with softmax output.

+Let *x* be the matrix representing a image of a MNIST digit.
+Let vec(*x*) denote the flattened matrix *x*.

 That is, instead of feeding in the pixel values into the neural network, you feed in your handcrafted features.

 The features could be: width and height of the digit, number of white regions (a typical 8 has three, a typical 6 has two components, and 2 has 1), average intensity, etc.